lnihlen/lnihlen.github.io/_posts/2018-11-14-elegant-pub-gig.md

 {% include tag_link.html tag="vegan" %}.
 I'm sure both my cholesterol level and
 the various animals exploited for the meal enjoy the break.

 Good times with the band, it's great to be playing gigs.
+I hope I never take it for granted.